 Tour COST and DEPARTURES

-This tour can be arranged any day, though its best to avoid the Saturday as many people especially in dry season visit for their picnic, making it little disturbance to the birds and birdwatcher but if that is the only day you have time and very keen, it can be managed okay too.
+This tour can be arranged any day, though its best to avoid the Saturday (weekend in Nepal), as many people especially in dry season visit for their picnic, that can be very disturbing to the birds and birdwatchers, Though, if that is the only day you have time and very keen, it can be managed okay too.

 For more details information please call us at these numbers 9771 4700866, 9801024777 (cell) or email us.